Tandemaus

 See Crunch details page ↗

-Legacy Elite Fast and Charge Moves can only be obtained during special events, or by using an Elite Fast TM or an Elite Charge TM.
+Legacy Elite Fast and Charge Attacks can only be obtained during special events, or by using an Elite Fast TM or an Elite Charge TM.
 Legacy moves are marked with an asterisk (*).
 The table above provides information on different moves Tandemaus has in Pokémon GO, along with their corresponding DPS (Damage per Second) and TDO (Total Damage Output).

 Tandemaus Special CP Values